Epicentre is a not-for-profit association under French law (association loi de 1901).

-Epicentre management reports to the board on a quarterly basis.
+The executive reports to the board on a quarterly basis.
 The board approves the Epicentre budget.

-Epicentre has an executive management consisting of the Epicentre director and the heads of the 3 departments.
+Epicentre has an executive management consisting of the Epicentre director and the heads of the departments.
 Senior management and administrative teams are in Paris.
 The research activities are based either in Paris (France), Maradi (Niger), Mbarara (Uganda); or decentralized in for example Brussels, Geneva, London, New York, Cape Town, Dakar, Dubaï et Yaoundé.
 Staff can also be based at field locations where there are longer-term projects.

 Epicentre also collaborates and leads projects aligned with Epicentre’s mission from other sources of funding.
-Those other funders are in particular the Agence nationale de recherche contre le sida et les hépatites, Drugs for Neglected Diseases initiative, the Elsevier Foundation, the Kavli Trust, the London School of Hygiene and Tropical Medicine, Mott Mac Donald, the Child Investment Fund Foundation, the World Health Organization, UnitAid.
+Those other funders include the Agence nationale de recherche contre le sida et les hépatites, Drugs for Neglected Diseases initiative, the Elsevier Foundation, Wellcome Trust, the Coalition for Epidemic Preparedness Innovations, the European and Developing Countries Clinical Trials Partnership , the London School of Hygiene and Tropical Medicine, Mott Mac Donald, the Children’s Investment Fund Foundation, the World Health Organization, and UnitAid.

-For the past couple of years Epicentre has an annual budget of over 16 million Euros.
+For the past couple of years Epicentre has an annual budget of over 17 million Euros.

 The success of Epicentre's projects depends on the diversity of professionals with complementary skills.
 As new challenges arise, we evolve by integrating new profiles.
 This diversity of talent is a reality in every country where we operate.